USMAN-FAIZYAB-KHAN/USMAN-FAIZYAB-KHAN/README.md

 ## 🌟 About Me

-- 🔭 I’m currently working on **[Your Current Project](#)**
+- 🔭 I’m currently studying Computer and Information Systems Engineering at NED University of Engineering and Technology.
+I am a passionate full-stack developer with experience in creating personal projects for university and personal growth.
-- 🌱 I’m currently learning advanced web development techniques, API integrations, and exploring innovative solutions in full-stack development.
+- 🌱 I specialize in Python and JavaScript programming and am currently enhancing my skills in advanced web development techniques, API integrations, and full-stack application development.
+- 🚀 I am continuously striving to improve my technical expertise and bring innovative ideas to life through my projects.
 - 📫 How to reach me: **usmanfaizyab123@gmail.com**

 ---